Uncodin/bypass-ios/README.md

 ### Git Submodules

+You can find a [sample project that integrates Bypass using Git submodules here](https://github.com/damiancarrillo/bypass-ios-sample-submodules).

 * Create your Xcode project and [initialize your git repository](http://gitref.org/creating/).
 * Assuming you have a directory named `Libraries`, issue the command `git submodule add git@github.com:Uncodin/bypass-ios.git Libraries/Bypass`
 * Issue the command `git submodule update --init --recursive`